 Rome definitely lives ups up to its nickname “The Eternal City.”
 Founded in 753 B.C., over two million people call Rome, Italy their home.
 It is fast-paced.
 There is a lot of history.
 There is a lot of art.
 There is a lot of noise, traffic.
 And if you visit in the summer, a lot of tourists.

 I spent one day in Rome during the summer to rest up before beginning my Mediterranean Cruise out of Rome.
-I walked *everywhere* to visite Rome in a Day.
+I walked *everywhere* to visit Rome in a Day.
 I highly suggest you stay as centrally located as you can to be near the major attractions and the Rome metro if you do not favor walking as I do.

 I am listing my tips in no specific order.
 I do not know exactly how long you will be in Rome, your mode of transportation or your lodging accommodations if any.
 So please tailor these suggestions to fit your personal tastes and itinerary.

-Look here: Rome in a Day
+Look for tickets here: Rome in a Day

 1) The Roman Colosseum